 Provide any information in writing.
 This may include filling in registration or other forms, providing copies of clinical letters or records written by other health professionals, or any other letters.

-Information you provide as part of payment for treatment (we do not store credit card information).
+Information you provide as part of payment for treatment.

 (b) Information is collected from other health care professionals involved in your care (or the care of your baby or other children):